Pneumococcal 13-valent vaccine, diphtheria conjugate (By injection)

-- Make sure the doctor knows if you are receiving a treatment or using a medicine that causes a weak immune system.
-This includes radiation treatment, steroid medicines (such as cortisone, dexamethasone, prednisone, or Medrol®), or cancer medicines.
+- Some foods and medicines can affect how this vaccine works.
+Tell your doctor if you are receiving a treatment or medicine that causes a weak immune system.
+This includes radiation treatment, steroid medicine (including hydrocortisone, methylprednisolone, prednisolone, prednisone), or cancer medicine.

 Warnings While Using This Medicine

 - Tell your doctor if you are pregnant or breastfeeding.

 - Tell your doctor if you have a weak immune system.
 You may not be fully protected by this vaccine.